On Topologically Big Divergent Trajectories: Bordered sets

 \section{Bordered sets}

-In \S \ref{sec:the cover} we saw that a divergent trajectory gives rise to a cover of $A$; in view of Proposition \ref{prop: cover locally finite and char lin indp}, the sets in this cover form a peculiar family of shapes, namely $U^{Ag}_{\fu, f}$.
-In this section we analyze these sets and derive sufficient conditions for their contractibility.
+In \S \ref{sec: the cover} we saw that a divergent trajectory gives rise to a cover of $A$; in view of Proposition \ref{prop: cover can be f thinner}, the sets in this cover form a peculiar family of shapes, namely $U^{Ag}_{\fu, f}$.
+In this section, we analyze these sets and derive sufficient conditions for their contractibility.

-Fix a norm $\|\cdot \|$ on $\RR^n$ for the end of this section.
-It may not be the euclidean norm, even though we will use the standard scalar product on $\RR^n$. \begin{de} Let $\Phi\subset(\RR^n)^*$ be a finite set of linear functionals, and let $f:[0,\infty)\to \RR$ \tcb{Do we want to change the codomain here to $[0,\infty)$ too?
-Omri: No, here it is fine.} an increasing divergent function.
+Fix a norm $\|\cdot \|$ on $\RR^n$ through out this section.
+It may not be the euclidean norm, even though we use the standard scalar product on $\RR^n$. \begin{de} Let $\Phi\subset(\RR^n)^*$ be a finite set of linear functionals, and let $f:[0,\infty)\to \RR$ be an increasing divergent function.
 An open set of the form